HVAC & Refrigeration

 - Level I Heating, Ventilation & Air Conditioning - AIR 121 Air Conditioning and Refrigeration through Northern Virginia Community College - 4 Credits - Studies refrigeration theory, characteristics of refrigerants, temperature and pressure, tools and equipment, soldering, brazing, refrigeration systems, system components, compressors, evaporators, and metering devices.
 Presents charging and evaluation of systems and leak detection.
 Explores servicing the basic system.
 Explains use and care of oils and additives and troubleshooting of small commercial systems.

-- Dual Enrolled Curriculum for Level II Heating, Ventilation & Air Conditioning - AIR 111 Air Conditioning and Refrigeration Controls I -3 Credits - Presents electron theory, magnetism, Ohm’s Law, resistance, current flow, instruments for electrical measurement, A.C. motors, power distribution controls, and their application.
+- Level II Heating, Ventilation & Air Conditioning - AIR 111 Air Conditioning and Refrigeration Controls I -3 Credits - Presents electron theory, magnetism, Ohm’s Law, resistance, current flow, instruments for electrical measurement, A.C. motors, power distribution controls, and their application.

 Level I Course Description

 In the first level of the heating, ventilation and air conditioning (HVAC) program students will learn to use a variety of hand tools including wrenches, pliers, screw drivers, hammers as well as specially tools of the HVAC trade which include digital multi-meters, thermometers, scales, vacuum pumps and refrigerant recovery equipment.
 Students will complete projects utilizing copper tubing, PVC and black iron pipe with ACR tubing cutters, flaring, swaging and threading tools.
 Students will also master the use of various types of torches for soldering and brazing and build a basic mechanical refrigeration cycle.
 In the second semester students will learn the concepts of electricity and complete a series of electrical projects and also be introduced to the sheet metal arts.
 Upon completing the first level of the course students will have been exposed to several areas of the HVAC trade.